threefoldtech/zos/specs/grid3/grid3.md

   - Public Config
 - Once identity has been established, secure and trusted communication can be established between the different parties.
 - For a user to deploy a workload he need to do the following:
-  - Create a “deployment” on substrate
+  - Create a **contract** on substrate
-  - The deployment has the deployment body (which is defined in here) the deployment data is encrypted with node public key, so only the node can read this definition.
+    - The **contract** has the deployment body (which is defined in [here](../../pkg/gridtypes/deployment.go)) the deployment data is encrypted with node public key, so only the node can read this definition.
-  - Required number of public IPs to be reserved from the farm (in case you have public ips in your deployment)
+    - It also has required number of public IPs to be reserved from the farm (in case you have public ips in your deployment definition)
   - Substrate needs to validate the contract, user, funds and lock up required public ips from the farm object.
-  - Once a contract is created, the contract id is sent to the node.
+  - Once a contract is created, the contract **id** is sent to the node.
   - The node then can read the deployment data, and apply them.
 Deployment status can then be queried over RMB directly from the node.
   - Node will also send consumption reports to the contract, the contract then can start billing the user.